shashanthk/basic-server-setup-guide/compiling_and_installing_nginx_from_source.md

 ### Configuring sites

 1. When we install Nginx from source code, we don't get `sites-available` and `sites-enabled` directories as we get if installed through Ubuntu/Debian (`apt`) package manager.
-Instead we get only one `nginx.conf` file which will be located in `/etc/nginx/` directory.
+Instead, we get only one `nginx.conf` file which will be located in the `/etc/nginx/` directory.

    We need to create and configure these directories manually.